BigCommerce vs Shopify: Everything You Need To Know

 With 13 years of eCommerce agency experience, we still believe that Shopify has its limitations for growing mid-market and Enterprise businesses.
 For this reason, we recommend BigCommerce is often the right choice for businesses in this size range.

-We hope this guide has provided you with valuable information on what both BigCommerce and Shopify have to offer.
+We hope this guide has provided you with valuable information on what both BigCommerce vs. Shopify have to offer.
 If you have any questions, concerns or would like to learn about how Groove can help build and grow your online store, contact an eCommerce expert.
 A member of our team will be in touch to help guide you in the right direction.